 - You may need to pay for a home warranty if needed.

 - You may need to pay for prorated utilities.

 - You may need to cover your portion of the property transfer taxes.

-There is no doubt that closing costs on a house can be expensive, even if you’re the seller.
+Undoubtedly, closing costs on the house can be expensive, even if you’re the seller.

 Should Sellers Plan To Pay the Buyer’s Closing Costs?